aminjellali/Longstaff-and-Schwartz/README.md

 in the report file you will find a (french) report explaining the algorithm step by step with all math needed.

-the LSM.py file contains the actual implementation of the algorithm (commented step by step); the file you need to run.
+The LSM.py file contains the actual implementation of the algorithm (commented step by step); the file you need to run.

-the functions.py file is contains some functions that the algorithm calls(commented step by step).
+The functions.py file is contains some functions that the algorithm calls(commented step by step).

+# if you like it star it ;p